sbhhbs/esxi_kms/README.md

 `storage` directory is where the sqlite saved data will be.

-`config` in git for contains example config and certificates.
-You can use it as is (and it is of course not secure).
-You can also generate new certificate by running `python gen_certs.py`
+`config` in git contains example config and certificates.
+You can use it as is (and it is of course not secure)or generate new certificate by running `python gen_certs.py`